semrush/intergalactic/website/docs/components/side-panel/side-panel.md

 - To keep the user in the context of the page (even if the SidePanel has an overlay).

 ::: tip
-Use [Modal windows](/components/modal/modal) to show important information or request a response from the user.
+Use [Modal dialogs](/components/modal/modal) to show important information or request a response from the user.
 :::

 **For example, you can use SidePanel as:**

-- A notification center for the whole website.
+- A notification center for the whole website
-- A Help Center or News panel in products.
+- A Help Center or News panel in products
 - "Panels" on mobile devices.

 ## Component composition